NikhilKalloli/fake-users-SQL/README.md

-# Fake User Generator Project 👥🚀
+# Fake User Generator Project 👥

 Welcome to the Fake User Generator project!
 In this project, I utilized Node.js with Express.js along with the Faker library to generate 100 fake user profiles, each assigned a UUID.
 The generated data is stored in a MySQL database hosted on the online platform [FreeSQLDatabase.com](https://freesqldatabase.com/).
+The main point of this project focuses on understanding Database operations and deployment of it on internet.

 ## Features 🌟